MrR0807/Notes/understanding-parquet-file.md

 #### Data to parquet file

-Building Parquet schema has many ways, providing data into Parquet file is no different.
+Building Parquet schema has many ways, building data into `ParquetWriter` understandable format is no different.
 No matter how the schema is defined, we need to prepare data for the `ParquetWriter`.
 How the data is built depends directly on type of writer, but at the same time not really.
 Let me show you want I mean.

 ##### Building data manually